 Comments will be approved before showing up.

 NOTE: As mentioned, please choose your size carefully.
-If your hat doesn't fit your baby, you can exchange it for a different size directly with MoBoleez.
+But, if you do and If your hat doesn't fit your baby, we still want you to be happy.
+You can exchange it for a different size directly with MoBoleez.
 Please see our return policy here!